 We are a multi-disciplinary team of healthcare professionals who have extensive experience in treating CRPS.
 These include doctors, nurses, physiotherapists, occupational therapists and psychologists.
 We provide diagnosis and non-medical management of CRPS, and we also offer a two week specialist rehabilitation programme.
 The aim is to improve your function and quality of life, as well as supporting you to self-manage your condition in the long-term.

 If you have a suspected or confirmed diagnosis of CRPS, then your GP or pain specialist can refer you to our service.
-Once a referral is accepted, you will be assessed by a Pain Consultant and a Consultant Nurse at our specialist centre in Bath.
+Once a referral is accepted, you will be assessed by a Pain Consultant and a Senior Therapist at our specialist centre in Bath.
 These outpatient assessments cover diagnosis and a discussion of the most appropriate options for you.
 You may be provided with recommendations for new therapies or medications, or given advice about specific exercises or techniques to practice.

 If appropriate, you will be invited to return for a second series of outpatient appointments – these include appointments with a physiotherapist or occupational therapist, a psychologist, and a thermography scan to measure the temperature of your affected limb.
 These appointments will assess your progress with any initial recommendations and further discuss whether our two week inpatient rehabilitation programme is appropriate for you.